Duplin County, North Carolina: Economy

 Duplin County is important in raising animals for food.
 It has more hogs than any other county in the United States—2.2 million in 1998, which is greater than the hog population of most states.
 The county is also the home to a major chicken and turkey industry.

 Duplin County is also home to Duplin Winery, the oldest winery in North Carolina and the largest winery in the Southeast.

 Education

 Duplin County is home to James Sprunt Community College.

+Duplin County Schools oversees 16 schools.